December 08, 2023

 ---> Tip: Even with expedited courier services, ballots still take several days to get to the United States.

-Returning your ballot via diplomatic pouch: Voters in Brazil can drop their ballots off in postage paid envelopes at the U.S. Embassy in Brasilia or at Consulates in select cities.
+2025: Returning your ballot via diplomatic pouch: Voters in Brazil can drop their ballots off in postage paid envelopes at the U.S. Embassy in Brasilia or at Consulates in select cities.
+Confirm with your local Consulate.

 To contact your Voting Assistance Officer, call or send an email:

-Please be aware that using the diplomatic pouch does not mean your ballot will arrive faster.
+Be aware that using the diplomatic pouch does not ensure your ballot will arrive faster.
 It can take up to four weeks for the mail to reach its final destination.
-Therefore, we do not recommend using the diplomatic pouch after October 5th.
+Therefore, we do not recommend using the diplomatic pouch if your deadline is less than 4 weeks out.

----> Tip: Regardless of how you send in your ballot, remember that you (the voter) must be the one who places it in the mail (or hands it over to the diplomatic pouch).
+Regardless of how you send in your ballot, remember that you (the voter) must be the one who places it in the mail (or hands it over to the diplomatic pouch).
 In some states, it is unlawful for any other person to handle your voted ballot, even if it is sealed.
+Alternatively, contact [email protected] to find out if your state is one that disallows second party handling of voted ballots.

 4. Track your ballot